nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 1. Install the Instagram Feed plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the `/wp-content/plugins/` directory).
 2. Activate the Instagram Feed plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Instagram Feed' settings page to connect your Instagram account.
-4. Use the shortcode `[instagram-feed]` in your page, post or widget to display your Instagram photos.
+4. Use the shortcode `[instagram-feed feed=1]` in your page, post or widget to display your Instagram photos.
 5. You can display multiple Instagram feeds by using shortcode options, for example: `[instagram-feed num=6 cols=3]`

 For simple step-by-step directions on how to set up the Instagram Feed plugin please refer to our [setup guide](http://smashballoon.com/instagram-feed/free/?utm_campaign=instagram-free-readme&utm_source=installation&utm_medium=setup 'Instagram Feed setup guide').